Skip Navigation

 ROAD CLOSURE ACCESS

 We ask residents to keep proof of ID (driving licence or utility bill, for example) with an address in their vehicles to gain access to road closures.
 Enhanced briefings for stewards will be in place to ensure this process occurs.
 Delivery vehicles will need to show either a delivery note or proof of occupation to enter resident access-only roads.
+For all taxi pickups, medical home visits and personal visitors, a common-sense approach will be in place.

-INGRESS PHASE TRAFFIC MANAGEMENT & ROAD CLOSURES
+CUSTOMER ARRIVAL PHASE – TRAFFIC MANAGEMENT & ROAD CLOSURES

 • Anerley Park